 Venues empower and motivate athletes to make healthy lifestyles choices that will improve their long-term health by using interactive educational games and literature.
-Athletes are offered guides for healthy eating, lifestyle choices, fun ways to increase physical fitness as well as information on topics such as tobacco avoidance, sun safety and skin care.
-Bone density tests are provided for free.
-Each athlete can have a Got Milk? picture taken.
+Athletes are offered guides for healthy eating, lifestyle choices, and fun ways to increase physical fitness as well as information on topics such as tobacco avoidance, sun safety, and skin care.
+Each athlete may have a Got Milk? picture taken.